Clinical Genetic Testing

 Why do I need this test?

-You may have this test, even if you don't have symptoms, if your doctor suspects you
+You may need this test, even if you don't have symptoms, if your healthcare provider

-have inherited a certain condition.
-This test can also find out whether your biological
+suspects you have inherited a certain condition.
+This test can also find out whether

-child might have inherited a disorder from you or the other biological parent.
+your biological child might have inherited a disorder from you or the other biological

 If you belong to an ethnic or other group in which a certain inherited disease is

-more common, your doctor may order a test to help determine your risk.
-Your doctor
+more common, your healthcare provider may order a test to help determine your risk.

-may also order a test if you have a disease that runs in your family.
+Your healthcare provider may also order a test if you have a disease that runs in

 Genetic testing is used in the following ways:

-To help your doctor find out the cause of your disease or disorder
+To help your healthcare provider find out the cause of your disease or disorder

 To find out whether you are a carrier of a gene for a disease before or after you